 While it occasionally reaches outbreak levels and defoliates a variety of deciduous hardwood trees (especially black cherry and other cherry species), it is not normally thought of as a significant pest and control measures are not usually warranted in forest situations.

 Homeowners can easily control the eastern tent caterpillar in ornamental cherry trees by removing the caterpillars in the silk tents or removing the egg masses from the twigs before they hatch in April.

-The DCNR Bureau of Forestry, Pennsylvania Department of Agriculture, and the USDA conduct surveys for this pest in Pennsylvania.
+The DCNR Bureau of Forestry, Pennsylvania Department of Agriculture, and the U.S. Department of Agriculture conduct surveys for this pest in Pennsylvania.

-Southern pine beetle (PDF) (Dendroctonus frontalis Zimmermann) is an important native bark beetle pest in the United States.
-While it prefers the southern ellow pines such as loblolly (Pinus taeda L.) and shortleaf (Pinus echinate Mill), it can attack any pine species.
+Southern pine beetle (Dendroctonus frontalis Zimmermann) is an important native bark beetle pest in the United States.
+While it prefers the southern yellow pines such as loblolly (Pinus taeda L.) and shortleaf (Pinus echinate Mill), it can attack any pine species.

 The DCNR Bureau of Forestry has a continuous monitoring program for elongate hemlock scale, and has taken control measures on state forests and parks when necessary.

 Cherry scallop shell moth (Hydria prunivorata Ferguson) is a native insect that feeds on black cherry (Prunus serotina), an important commercial species in Pennsylvania.